 |Amount||$250 per kW up to 10 kW|

 Most Georgia utilities, like those in other states, have eliminated rebates for solar photovoltaic installations.
 Some have replaced them with performance-based incentives that pay out over a longer period of time and some have disappeared altogether.

 Sawnee EMC is one of the few remaining true solar photovoltaic rebates.
 Systems that net meter with the electroc cooperative are eligible to apply for a rebate up to $250 per kilowatt.

 |Program Type||Performance-based Incentive|

-Georgia Power offers residents a buyback program for electricity generated through solar panels that pays at a higher rate than standard net metering.
-Under this buyback program, available to both homes and businesses, power generated by photovoltaic systems is purchased at a rate of $0.17 per kilowatt-hour (kWh), for any power capacity up to five megawatts (MW), and 1.5 MW will be purchased from households generating less than 100 kW.
-The most recent 1 MW expansion will purchase power from customers that propose bids of less than $0.15/kWh to Georgia Power.
+Georgia Power offers a small and medium scale solar buyback program for electricity generated through solar panels.
+The program pays a higher return than standard net metering.
+Under this buyback program, available to both home and business owners, power generated by photovoltaic systems is purchased at a rate above the retail power rate.

 Utility Loan Program

 Rules, Regulations & Policies

 Related Programs & Initiatives